jkcr/runtastic-php-json-converter/README.md

 Runstastic now includes a folder in the export, located at 'Sport-sessions/GPS-data/', which includes GPX files.
 So, if your goal is to get a GPX file that can be used in a different program or service, it is no longer necessary to convert the JSON file, as is described below.

+However, they are not in human readable names, so you may still find this script useful.

 # Usage

 Download an account backup from Runtastic by logging in and going to Export.
 Download the provided Zip file and extract it.